inscist/api-guidelines/Guidelines.md

 If a service does not support any of the below API features, then an error response **MUST** be provided if the feature is requested by a caller.
 The features are:
 - Key Addressing in a collection, such as: `https://api.contoso.com/v1.0/people/user1@contoso.com`
-- Filtering a collection by a property value, such as: `https://api.contoso.com/v1.0/people?$filter=name eq 'david'`
+- Filtering a collection by a property value, such as: `https://api.contoso.com/v1.0/people?filter=name eq 'david'`
-- Filtering a collection by range, such as: `http://api.contoso.com/v1.0/people?$filter=hireDate ge 2014-01-01 and hireDate le 2014-12-31`
+- Filtering a collection by range, such as: `http://api.contoso.com/v1.0/people?filter=hireDate ge 2014-01-01 and hireDate le 2014-12-31`
-- Client-driven pagination via $top and $skip, such as: `http://api.contoso.com/v1.0/people?$top=5&$skip=2`
+- Client-driven pagination via `top` and `skip`, such as: `http://api.contoso.com/v1.0/people?top=5&skip=2`
-- Sorting by $orderBy, such as: `https://api.contoso.com/v1.0/people?$orderBy=name desc`
+- Sorting by `orderBy`, such as: `https://api.contoso.com/v1.0/people?orderBy=name desc`
-- Providing $delta tokens, such as: `https://api.contoso.com/v1.0/people?$delta`
+- Providing `delta` tokens, such as: `https://api.contoso.com/v1.0/people?delta`

 #### 13.2.1 Error response
 Services **MUST** provide an error response if a caller requests an unsupported feature found in the feature allow list.